 MCC's Safety Committee reviews the College drug and alcohol abuse prevention programs for students and employees biennially to determine the programs' effectiveness and to implement change if needed.
 The review includes collecting about the number of drug and alcohol-related violations and the number and type of sanctions imposed as a result of those violations.
 The information is kept for at least three years.
-The next review is scheduled for Spring 2022.
+Campus policies were reviewed in July of 2021.